You will need roughly 7 minutes to read this article.

 $HOME/cache/bundler directory, which we save between builds to optimize build performance.
 You can read this article to learn more about the dependency cache and how to clear it.

 We also support all Ruby based test frameworks like RSpec, Cucumber and Minitest.

 Capybara is also supported out of the box with the selenium-webdriver, capybara-webkit or the poltergeist driver for PhantomJS.

-On Ruby 2.3 only, Nokogiri will fail to compile with the bundled libxml and libxslt libraries.
+Nokogiri might fail to compile with the bundled libxml and libxslt libraries.
 To install the gem you need to use the system libraries instead.